15 Divided By 11

 Method 2: Fractional Representation

 The remainder from long division can be expressed as a fraction.
-This gives us a more complete answer than just stating a whole number quotient and a remainder.
+In real terms, this gives us a more complete answer than just stating a whole number quotient and a remainder.
 The remainder (4) becomes the numerator of the fraction, and the divisor (11) becomes the denominator.

 This fractional representation provides a more precise answer, indicating that 15 is equivalent to 1 and 4/11 elevenths.